New Report: Discover key insights from over 5 million interactions

 When you arrive, you'll see a button to “Start Now”.
 If you already have a personal Google account, make sure you're signed in with the correct one before proceeding.

-Here's what most agents miss: if your business already exists in Google's system (maybe your brokerage created a listing or Google automatically generated one), you'll need to claim that existing listing rather than create a new one.
+Here's what most teams miss: if your business already exists in Google's system (maybe your brokerage created a listing or Google automatically generated one), you'll need to claim that existing listing rather than create a new one.

 This is where I see agents sabotage themselves constantly.
 Your business name should be exactly that, your business name.
 Not "John Smith Real Estate Agent Serving Austin Texas Homes."